Skip to main content

 if (err) {

-// check if htmlstream is still open and close it to clean up
+// If an error occurred, check if the stream is still open and close it

 }